instructure/rollcall-attendance/README.md

 your reports will be sent from "`Roll Call <notifications@instructure.com>`", which is most certainly not what you want.

-### 3. Configure your docker environment for SSL
+### 3. Configure your Docker environment for SSL

-Do to recent changes in browsers, the session cookies for rollcall are required to have `SaveSite=None` and `secure`.
+Due to recent changes in browsers, the session cookies for rollcall are required to have `SaveSite=None` and `secure`.
 Due to `secure` local development is easier if you configure your dockerized canvas and rollcall to use SSL.
 If you are using dinghy for OS X based development.
-You can find instructions on how to create self signed certificates at https://github.com/codekitchen/dinghy-http-proxy/blob/master/README.md#ssl-support
+You can find instructions on how to create self-signed certificates at https://github.com/codekitchen/dinghy-http-proxy/blob/master/README.md#ssl-support

 The default docker-compose.override.yml file will share your ~/.dinghy/cert directory into the docker containers and add